beckitrue/devpod-devcontainer-labs/README.md

 ## Next Steps to Try

-- Use the terminal in the IDE to clone your own repository and start coding.
+- Use the terminal in VS Code to clone your own repository and start coding
-- Add a [startup script](https://devpod.sh/docs/developing-in-workspaces/dotfiles-in-a-workspace) to your `dotfiles` repository to clone your repositories and run your setup scripts.
+- Add a [startup script](https://devpod.sh/docs/developing-in-workspaces/dotfiles-in-a-workspace) to your `dotfiles` repository to clone your repositories and run your setup scripts
 - Make a copy of the provided `.devcontainer.json` and modify it to customize your devcontainer and [IDE settings](https://code.visualstudio.com/docs/devcontainers/containers#_dev-container-features)
-- Configure your `.devcontainer.json` file to install additional tools ([Features](https://containers.dev/features)) and IDE extensions.
+- Configure your `.devcontainer.json` file to install additional tools ([Features](https://containers.dev/features))
+- Try using the [JetBrains IDE](https://devpod.sh/docs/getting-started/quickstart-jetbrains) with the devcontainer
+- See what other IDEs are supported by DevPod and try one that you use ```devpod ide list``` -
 ## Resources

 - [DevPod Quickstart Documentation](https://devpod.sh/docs/getting-started/quickstart)